confluentinc/ksql/docs/concepts/time-and-windows-in-ksqldb-queries.md

 ### Window emission

-By default, a windowed aggregate is updated (a new row is emitted) whenever a new event enters the window for the given grouping key(s).
-This enables a real-time snapshot of the current aggregate value.
-Each window continues to be updated until the end of the grace period, which is 24 hours, by default.
+By default, a windowed aggregate is updated (a new row is emitted) whenever a new event enters the window for the specified grouping key(s), which enables a real-time snapshot of the current aggregate value.
+Each window continues to be updated until the end of the grace period.
+The default grace period is 24 hours.

-The following built-in columns are useful to identify windows and when they are
+The following built-in columns are useful to identify windows and when they're
 emitted:

 - WINDOWSTART: time the window started (in Unix time)